-{The second application is to Schr\"odinger equations on manifolds with integrable geodesic flow.
-In this framework, in order to be determined, we present some specific examples.} {First (i)} we recover the known results for tori \cite{Bourgain,delort,berti_maspero,BLMgrowth} and Zoll Manifolds \cite{BGMR}, then (ii) we consider rotation invariant surfaces (following \cite{CdV2,delort}) and construct the operators $A_j$ by quantizing the classical action variables.
+for which we prove the $\langle t\rangle^\ep$ upper bound on the growth of Sobolev norms.
+We recall that for {anharmonic oscillators} the situation was clear only for the 1-d case \cite{BGMR}, while for the higher dimensional case only {an estimate by} $\langle t\rangle^s$ for the $\cH^s$ norm was known for the case of bounded perturbations (see \cite{MaRo}), {while, for unbounded perturbations, an upper bound of the form $\langle t\rangle^{s\alpha_s}$, with an exponent $\alpha_s>1$ which diverges as $\tb \rightarrow \td$, was proven in \cite{MaRo}.\footnote{{Actually the result of \cite{MaRo} applies to very general systems and does not rely on a pseudo-differential setting, but typically only allows to prove estimates with the exponent of $\langle t \rangle$ which depends on $s$}.}}.
+A $\langle t\rangle^\ep$ estimate was out of reach {for the 2d case} with previous methods. {The second application is to Schr\"odinger equations on {compact} manifolds with {globally} integrable geodesic flow, {namely manifolds in which the Hamiltonian of the geodesic flow is integrable, and furthermore the action variables are globally defined and the Hamiltonian is steep.} In this paper, in order to be determined, we present some specific examples.} {First (i)} we recover the known results for tori \cite{Bourgain,delort,berti_maspero,BLMgrowth} and Zoll Manifolds \cite{BGMR}, then (ii) we consider rotation invariant surfaces (following \cite{CdV2,delort}) and construct the operators $A_j$ by quantizing the classical action variables.